ukyouz/Visual-Studio-Debug-Tools/README.md

 - C

 Due to limitations of pdb parser in my other repo, currently only support C. May be extended in the future.

+Though I might use the EnvDTE Interface for the debugger, wish I have time to migrate to that.